Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 2. find `Enable alpha channel support` in `Engine - Rendering/ Postprocessing` and set it to `AllowThroughTonemapper` (you will be asked to restart your level).
 ![Allow Tonemapper](images/allowtonemapper.jpg)
 3. If you don’t have a `Post Process Volume` in your scene then [follow these instructions](https://subscription.packtpub.com/book/game_development/9781784391966/4/ch04lvl1sec24/adding-post-process) to add one.
 Then:
-    a.
-Select your `Post Process Volume` in `World Outliner`.
+    1. Select your `Post Process Volume` in `World Outliner`.
-    b.
-In its `Details` panel go to `Rendering Features`/ `Post Process Materials`/ `Array`.
+    2. In its `Details` panel go to `Rendering Features`/ `Post Process Materials`/ `Array`.
-    c.
-Add a new `Array element` and select `Asset reference` from the drop down.
+    3. Add a new `Array element` and select `Asset reference` from the drop down.
-    d.
-Search for and select `M_OwlAlpha`.
+    4. Search for and select `M_OwlAlpha`.
     ![OWLAlpha](images/owlalpha.jpg)
-    e.
-If `M_OwlAlpha` doesn’t appear in your list, go to `Content Browser`>  `View Options`> `Show Plugin Content` and then repeat.
+    5. If `M_OwlAlpha` doesn’t appear in your list, go to `Content Browser`>  `View Options`> `Show Plugin Content` and then repeat.
 4. Click on the `OWL Cinecam` in the `World Outliner` and go to its `Details` panel.
-    a.
-Using the `Hidden Actors` or `Show Only Actors` arrays select the `Actors` that you would like to show/ hide.
+    1. Using the `Hidden Actors` or `Show Only Actors` arrays select the `Actors` that you would like to show/ hide.
-    b.
-You can do this from the drop down list or using the picker to the left of the drop down list.
+    2. You can do this from the drop down list or using the picker to the left of the drop down list.
-    c.
-If you want to `Show Only Actors` then you need to also tick the `Use Show Only List` tick box.
+    3. If you want to `Show Only Actors` then you need to also tick the `Use Show Only List` tick box.
     ![Show/Hide](images/showhidelist.jpg)
 5. In `OBS Studio` (or your `Spout` receiver programme):
-    a.
-Click on your `SPOUT2 Capture` `Source`.
+    1. Click on your `SPOUT2 Capture` `Source`.
-    b.
-In the pop-up window for `Composite Mode` select `Premultiplied Alpha`.
+    2. In the pop-up window for `Composite Mode` select `Premultiplied Alpha`.
     ![OBS Alpha](images/obsalpha.jpg)
-    c.
-You should now see the `Actors` you have selected in Unreal as an alpha channel in `OBS Studio`/ your `Spout` receiver programme.
+    3. You should now see the `Actors` you have selected in Unreal as an alpha channel in `OBS Studio`/ your `Spout` receiver programme.
     ![OBS Alpha View](images/obsalphaview.jpg)